-This project investigates respiration and heart rate in Indian instrumental performance, and aims to discover how these physiological processes are related to musical structure and interpersonal coordination.
+This project investigated respiration and heart rate in Indian instrumental performance, to discover how these physiological processes are related to musical structure and interpersonal coordination.
 Indian music is a new but rich area for research into respiration given its variety of well-defined metrical and phrase structures.
 It is also an ideal case study with which to connect respiration research to our work on interpersonal coordination (entrainment), in order to broaden the perspective of embodied music cognition.

 Investigators: Martin Clayton, Tuomas Eerola, Laura Leante.